 =C5/E5 & ":"& D5/E5

-Where, values in cells C5 and D5 are divided with the greatest common divisor and presented them as a ratio, to do so I’ve concatenated the values and used a colon (:) symbol.
+Where, values in cells C5 and D5 are divided with the greatest common divisor and presented as a ratio, to do so I’ve concatenated the values and used a colon (:) symbol.

-- Hit ENTER to have the Ratio.
+- Finally hit ENTER to have the Ratio.

-- AutoFill the rests.
+- Now AutoFill the rests.

 We’ve found the ratio, unfortunately, we can’t calculate the average from here directly.
 To calculate the average you need to follow the following process.